-We have audited the accompanying financial statements of Pacific Booker Minerals Inc. (the "Company"), which comprise the statements of financial position as at January 31, 2015 and January 31, 2014 and the statements of comprehensive loss, changes in equity and cash flows for each of the each of the years in the three year period ended January 31, 2015, and the related notes, which comprise significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Pacific Booker Minerals Inc. (the "Company"), which comprise the statements of financial position as at January 31, 2016 and January 31, 2015, and the statements of comprehensive loss, changes in equity and cash flows for each of the years in the three-year period ended January 31, 2016, and the related notes, which comprise significant accounting policies and other explanatory information.